Affiliate Disclosure

 Lastly, if you need to obfuscate someone's face, you can circle it.
 It will flash before pixelating it.
 Great for hiding strangers or someone's kids before sharing them online.

-So far, Clean Up is support on any Apple Silicon Macs, M-series iPads, and the iPhone 15 Pro and iPhone 15 Pro Max.
+Clean Up is supported on any Apple Silicon Macs, M-series iPads, iPhone 15 Pro models, and all iPhone 16 models.

 9 Comments